sp4c38/AWattPrice/backend/docs/notification_tasks.md

   - May only exist once in one request.
   - If included must always be the first item in the task list.
 - Subscribe/desubscribe task:
-  - May only either subscribe or desubscribe to one certain notification type
+  - Only either subscribe or desubscribe to one certain notification type.
+- Update task:
+  - Only include one update task for each subject.
+Subjects are the different available targets which are updatable, for example general configuration is a subject and the price below notification configuration is a subject which is updatable.